novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-100.md

 Suddenly, Kim Tae-hyun's eyes sparkled.

-'Is this because of An-young?'
+'Is this because of Ah-young?'

 ----